LIPS-scheme/lips/docs/docs/scheme-intro/continuations.md

 ```

 Here when you call a continuation `k` with value 10 it restores the state in `(+ 1 <slot>)` and
-execute tht expression again with a value `10`.
+execute that expression again with a value `10`.

 The continuation act like a procedure and return `#t` with `procedure?` predicate: